 About Me

-As a literary agent, I represented authors, negotiated complex international rights deals, and developed publishing strategies that brought stories to global audiences.
-I served on the Board of Directors of the Association of American Literary Agents, where I helped lead the industry’s first working group on the ethical and practical use of AI tools in the publishing process, bridging creative practice and emerging technology.
+I served on the Board of Directors of the Association of American Literary Agents, where I helped lead the industry's first working group on the practical and ethical use of AI in publishing.

 In my spare time, I'm a writer, musician, and extremely amateur luthier, building electric guitars that tend to look nicer than I can play them.